-102. On March 20, 2023, the School Board voted to remove four additional books from some libraries: New Kid by Jerry Craft and Drama by Raina Telgemeier, which were removed from elementary school libraries; and The Bluest Eye by Toni Morrison and The Nowhere Girls by Amy Reed, which were removed from elementary and middle school libraries in the School District, and restricted to 11th and 12th graders within high school libraries.
-Once again, the School Board overrode the recommendations of the district review committee.
+Telgemeier, which were removed from elementary school libraries; and The Bluest Eye by Toni Morrison and The Nowhere Girls by Amy Reed, which were removed from middle school libraries in the School District (to the extent the books had been in middle school libraries), and restricted to 11th and 12th graders within high school libraries.
+Once again, the School Board overrode the recommendations of the district review committees.

-103. On April 13, 2023, the School Board voted to remove Push by Sapphire and Lucky by Alice Sebold from all School District libraries, again overriding the recommendation of the district review committee that the titles be made available in high school libraries.
+94. On April 13, 2023, the School Board voted to remove Push by Sapphire and Lucky by Alice Sebold from all School District libraries, again overriding the recommendation of the district review committees that the titles be made available in high school libraries.

-104. In all, 10 books have so far been removed (the "Removed Books"), from some or all libraries by the School Board, while 208 additional books have been targeted for removal (the "Targeted Books"), and are currently under review.
+95. In all, nine books have so far been removed (the "Removed Books") from some or all libraries by the School Board, while over 250 additional books have been targeted for removal and are awaiting review.

-105. A chart summarizing the School Board's decisions as to each of the Removed Books is below:
+96. A chart summarizing the School Board's decisions as to each of the Removed Books is below: